lclarkmichalek/allegro/README.md

 versa).
 There are a couple of exceptions (well, just LockedRegion), but you can use the `.GetRaw()` method to get the raw pointer/data.

+That said, casting things outside of the allegro package does seem rather to not work, which is a shame.

 Allegro requires everything to be called from one hardware thread; to run a function in that thread, use `RunInThread`.